 Because of variation in the factors described above, soils are diverse.
 Moreover, their features are changing continuously depending upon their age.
 One manifestation of this diversity is the existence of layers (horizons) in many soils.
 The horizons develop because of processes taking place in the soil.

-In the north central and northeastern U.S. glaciers played a very significant role by influencing three of these factors: In many areas, they eliminated whatever soil was present, thus many soils are relatively young; the glaciers deposited a variety of soil materials (ranging from sands to clays) on which new soils developed; and glaciers created a variety of topographies (slopes) upon which soils developed.
+In many parts of the world, including the north central and northeastern U.S. glaciers played a very significant role by influencing three of these factors: In many areas, they eliminated whatever soil was present, thus many soils are relatively young; the glaciers deposited a variety of soil materials (ranging from sands to clays) on which new soils developed; and glaciers created a variety of topographies (slopes) upon which soils developed.

 - Soil (Antigo) © US Gov is licensed under a Public Domain license